-b) How would the expression in parta) change if they stayed at Eden's grandmother's home on the last trip?
+b) How would the expression in parta) change if they stayed at Eden's a) Write an algebraic expression that represents how much Kinley receives in m months.

 5. Kinley earns Nu 7000 each month.
 He also receives an allowance of Nu 500 each month.